milo-hyben/rest2ddb/README.md

 		  {<<"lastName">>, <<"Citizen">>, 'string'}
 	  ]).

-%% Call this only if you change any of the DynamoDB tables schema
+Call this only if you change any of the DynamoDB tables schema

 	'ok' = rest2ddb:reload_schema().

-%% now you are ready to make your first GET call
+Now you are ready to make your first GET call

 	%% GET /user/1?fields=firstName,lastName,email
 	Url = <<"user/1?fields=firstname,lastname">>.
 	Path = rest2ddb:extract_path(Url).
 	Qs	= rest2ddb:extract_query(Url).
 	rest2ddb:get(Path, Qs).

-%% the same as above, except no filter on fields and pass URL path already splitted into the list
+The same as above, except no filter on fields and pass URL path already splitted into the list

 	%% GET /user/1
 	rest2ddb:get([<<"user">>,<<"1">>], []).

-%% get me all users with firstName=John
+Get me all users with firstName=John

 	%% GET /user?firstName=John
 	rest2ddb:get([<<"user">>,<<"1">>], [{<<"firstName">>,<<"John">>}]).

-%% get me all users whith firstName containing 'J'
+Get me all users whith firstName containing 'J'

 	%% GET /user?firstName=*J
 	rest2ddb:get([<<"user">>,<<"1">>], [{<<"firstName">>,<<"*J">>}]).

-%% When done, do not forget to remove your table from DynamoDB so you are not charged
+When done, do not forget to remove your table from DynamoDB so you are not charged

 	ddb:remove_table(<<"user">>).